Bihari Rajput: Present circumstances

 Rajputs of Bihar have been a socially dominant community, as they are fairly represented in the legislative assembly and legislative council of Bihar, despite risen hostility towards upper-castes.
-This community also has largest represention in Lok Sabha and Rajya Sabha MPs from Bihar.
+This community also has largest representation in Lok Sabha and Rajya Sabha MPs from Bihar.

-According to a report of Institute of Human Development Studies, Brahmins topped the average per-capita income with Rs 28,093; Rajputs have an average per-capita income of Rs 20,655, closely followed by middle-agrarian castes such as Koiri and Kurmis, who earned Rs 18,811 and Rs 17,835, respectively, as their average per-capita income.
+According to a report of Institute of Human Development Studies, Brahmins topped the average per-capita income with Rs 28,093; Rajputs have an average per-capita income of Rs 20,655, closely followed by middle-agrarian castes such as Kushwahas and Kurmis, who earned Rs 18,811 and Rs 17,835, respectively, as their average per-capita income.
 In contrast, Yadavs’ income is one of the lowest among OBCs at Rs 12,314, which is slightly less than the rest of the OBCs at Rs 12,617.
 Despite the political mobilisation of backward castes in the post-Mandal period, Rajputs are still among the high-income groups in Bihar.
-According to this report, the economic benefits of the Mandal politics could be seen as affecting few backward castes of agrarian background, leading to their upward mobility.
+According to this report, the economic benefits of the Mandal politics have not reached castes of agrarian background, leading to their upward mobility.